Kaiu Shirai x Posuka Demizu: Beyond The Promised Neverland: Reception

-The french website Manga News gave it a 15/20, and stated "these different stories turn out to be well-camped and, above all, sublimated by Posuka Demizu's immediately recognizable visual touch, which loses nothing of its sets and designs hiding lots of small details.
+The French website Manga News gave it a 15/20, and stated "these different stories turn out to be well-camped and, above all, sublimated by Posuka Demizu's immediately recognizable visual touch, which loses nothing of its sets and designs hiding lots of small details.
 This collection is therefore quite pleasant to follow as a whole.
 The stories imagined by Shirai, are well paced and rich in some good twists and subjects, while Demizu excels once again in their abundant and moving images".
-Lucie Ancion from the french website ActuaLitté praised the creativity and imagination of the duo, she also highlighted the themes of the short stories, writing "a new planet on which humans are a minority, a world where ghosts roam until they find rest, a society where artificial intelligence has become widespread, another where anarchy leaves no room for anything but violence.
+Lucie Ancion from the French website ActuaLitté praised the creativity and imagination of the duo, she also highlighted the themes of the short stories, writing "a new planet on which humans are a minority, a world where ghosts roam until they find rest, a society where artificial intelligence has become widespread, another where anarchy leaves no room for anything but violence.
 Each of the 4 main stories depicts a different universe, like a springboard to propel the genius to write the adventure as much as the emotion of Shirai and the exceptional pen of Demizu.
-This Collection of Short Stories is teeming with creativity, it is an ode to friendship, brotherly love, generosity and devotion, agitated by eventful adventures and against a backdrop of sublime scenery.
+This collection of short stories is teeming with creativity, it is an ode to friendship, brotherly love, generosity and devotion, agitated by eventful adventures and against a backdrop of sublime scenery.
 But it is also an opportunity to see how far the exceptional creative alchemy of this iconic duo of authors can go".
+The other French website Generation BD also gave the volume a positive review praising its story, characters and visuals, saying the result is a stunning short story collection, and described it as "it turns out to be very cheerful to read, sometimes with very pleasant, even funny double-level gags.
+All of them have their own and very detailed history.
+Very big surprise.
+Thus, one of the surprising aspects of these different short stories is the depth of the themes addressed; suicide, sacrifice for others, harassment, racism.
+In a handful of pages, the author manages to move us and surprise us by borrowing paths which, at first glance, are totally hidden from our view.
+Well done, the result is totally stunning".